ingraevgeny/approot/README.md

 _mvn install_-DimageVer=$imageVer -DskipTests=true

-where $imageVer matches the version of the image in file helm-$artifactId/src/main/resources/$artifactId/values.yaml
+where $imageVer matches the version of the image in the file: helm-$artifactId/src/main/resources/$artifactId/values.yaml
 image:
-    tag: <imageVer>
+    tag: $imageVer

 ### How To Use